-PASTERNAK, BORIS LEONID-OVICH (1890-1960).
 Poet.
 After studying philosophy, Pasternak directed his attentions to poetry and was for a time influenced by the Futurists.
-His most important collections of poetry include My Sister Life (1922) and On Early Trains.
+His most important collections of poetry include My Sister Life (1922) and On Early Trains (1943).
 He also translated some of Shakespeare's works.
 His famous novel Dr. Zhivago, which is about the intelligentsia at the time of the Revolution, was offensive to officialdom because it did not conform to Socialist Realism and because it sided with the individual.
-It was published in Italy in 1957, and in the same year Pasternak received the Nobel Prize in literature but was obliged to renounce it.
+It was published in Italy in 1957, and in the same year Pasternak received the Nobel Prize for literature, but was obliged to renounce it and was expelled from the Writers' Union.
 He died in Peredelkino near Moscow, officially in disgrace, but 2,000 people attended his funeral.
+Dr. Zhivago was published in Russia in 1988 and his house in Peredelkino is a museum. de Mallac, Guy, Boris Pasternak: His Life and Art, 1981.
 Hingley, Ronald, Nightingale Fever, 1982.
 Ivinskaya, Olga, A Captive of Time, 1978.
+Mandelstam, Nadezhda, Hope against Hope, PASTERNAK, LEONID O.